Lau Basin

 The Lau Basin is a back-arc basin (also addressed as "interarc basin") at the Australian-Pacific plate boundary.
 It is formed by the Pacific plate subducting under the Australian plate.
 The Tonga-Kermadec Ridge, a frontal arc, and the Lau-Colville Ridge, a remnant arc, sit to the eastern and western sides of the basin, respectively.
+The basin has a raised transition area to the south where it joins the Havre Trough.

 History

-Lau Basin is a young basin (<= 5 m.y. old) that separates a previously continuous island arc by extensional rifting.
+Lau Basin is a young basin (much is less than 5 million years old) that separates a previously continuous island arc by extensional rifting and spreading.

 During the Pliocene, the Pacific plate was subducting beneath the Australian plate.
 The slab of the Pacific plate melted as it was thrust down, and then rose to form the original Tonga-Kermadec Ridge.
-Around 25 Ma B.P, the Pacific plate started to drift away from the Australian plate, thus splitting the volcanic ridge.
-The rifting was initially caused by extension until 6 Ma B.P, by which time seafloor spreading started in this region and eventually formed the Lau Basin between the separated ridges.
+Around 25 million years ago, the Pacific plate started to drift away from the Australian plate, thus splitting the volcanic ridge.
+The rifting was initially caused by extension until 6 million years ago, by which time seafloor spreading started in this region and eventually formed the Lau Basin between the separated ridges.
+In the north the basin reaches its maximum width of 500 km with a triangular shape to the south understood to be the result of the southward propagation of the main extensional centers and their asymmetric, predominantly westward opening.